safaris since 1995

-Kafue is the country’s largest National Park.
+Kafue National Park is the country’s largest park.
 It has a strong mammal list and boasts the greatest diversity of antelope in Africa including important populations of Defassa waterbuck and Red lechwe.
 With an impressive bird list of over 500 species the park is one of the richest haven for birders.
 The northern Kafue is the best spot in southern Africa for a balloon safari between June and November.

 The park receives far fewer visitors than either the Zambezi or Luangwa valleys which is particularly appealing.